Thomas Hill Standpipe Tours

 Bangor Water’s Thomas Hill Standpipe is located on Thomas Hill Road, which runs from Union Street to Ohio Street.
 Access during tours is from Union Street ONLY.

-Tours of the historic Thomas Hill Standpipe are scheduled for:
+Tours of the historic Thomas Hill Standpipe in 2019 are scheduled for:

 Access to the promenade deck is via a 100-step enclosed stairway.
 The historic structure is not handicap accessible.

 Travel on Thomas Hill Road to the standpipe is one-way from Highland Avenue during tours; parking is limited in the immediate area of the standpipe.

 Thomas Hill Standpipe History

 The Thomas Hill Standpipe was built in 1897 to provide water storage for fire-fighting and to help regulate pressure in downtown Bangor.
 It has been in continuous use since it was completed.
 Bangor Water assumed ownership of the standpipe in 1957 when a quasi-municipal water district (separate from the City of Bangor) was formed.

 The standpipe, which holds 1,500,000 gallons of water, is a riveted wrought iron tank with a wood frame jacket located on Thomas Hill in Bangor.
 The metal standpipe consists of steel plates riveted one outside the other, and stands 50 feet high and 75 feet in diameter.